Skip to content

 The directory to run the server from.
 This should be the directory that contains the plumber.R or Shiny app contents.

-• CLI: --log-file
+• CLI: --app-dir or -a

 • Default: None